 Emily graduated magna cum laude from the University of Louisville in 2006 with a Bachelor of Arts in English and Humanities.
-She received her Masters of Art in Humanities from the University of Louisville in 2010.
+She received her Master of Art in Humanities from the University of Louisville in 2010.
 Emily graduated magna cum laude from the University of Louisville Brandeis School of Law in 2015.
 While a student at Brandeis, Emily served as Notes Editor of the University of Louisville Law Review, was a member of Brandeis’ 2015 Labor and Employment Law Moot Court Team, and was chair of the Student Bar Foundation.
 She also volunteered as a teacher for Central High School’s Street Law program.

 - Accommodating Religious Liberties of Military Personnel: The Religious Liberty Amendments to the National Defense Authorization Act for Fiscal Year.
 53 U. Louisville L. Rev. 327-350 (2015).